MAT Manual

 sum)

-for a complete description of :input
+See direction for a complete description of :input, :output and :io.

 and/or displaced in a way that not all elements are visible then